 - Federal Direct Grad PLUS Loan

-- Federal loans must be originated, certified, and processed though the Financial Aid Office.
+- Direct Loans must be originated, certified, and processed though the MD Financial Aid Office.

 - Borrowers must complete a Master Promissory Note (MPN) and loan entrance counseling for the Direct Unsubsidized and Direct Grad PLUS Loan programs.
-Federal loans are also subject to origination fee and interest rate adjustments.
+Federal loans are also subject to origination fee and interest rate changes from year to year.

 External Funding Resources

-Students are encouraged to search for external funding opportunities to offset their edcuation expenses.
+Students are encouraged to search for external funding opportunities to offset their education expenses.
 The Financial Aid Office attempts to update and maintain a list of funding opportunities as they become available.

 Requests for letters of recommendation or support should be directed to students academic advisor.

 Applications requiring certification of financial need should be submitted to the Financial Aid Office.